Mountain West commissioner says she's heartbroken over turmoil surrounding San Jose State volleyball

 A group of Nevada players issued a statement saying they will not take the floor when the Wolf Pack are scheduled to host the Spartans on Oct.
 26. They cited their “right to safety and fair competition,” though their school reaffirmed Thursday that the match is still planned and that state law bars forfeiture “for reasons related to gender identity or expression.”

 All those schools, except Southern Utah, are in the Mountain West.
-New Mexico, also in the MWC, was going ahead with a home match Thursday night against the Spartans.
+New Mexico, also in the MWC, went ahead with its home match on Thursday night, which was won by the Spartans, 3-1, the team’s first victory since Sept.
+24.

 “It breaks my heart because they’re human beings, young people, student-athletes on both sides of this issue that are getting a lot of national negative attention,” Nevarez said in an interview with The Associated Press at Mountain West basketball media days.
 “It just doesn’t feel right to me.”